Emirates put a shower on the A380. Here's the seat that wastes it.

 -

-Suite 3A or 3K — Row 3 window suites are also excellent and tend to be slightly easier to book with miles since rows 1–2 get snapped up first.
-They're in the middle of the cabin, which some passengers prefer for a quieter ride.
+Suites 3A and 3K — The row 3 window suites are also excellent and tend to be easier to book with miles, since rows 1–2 get snapped up first.
+Sitting mid-cabin, they ride a touch quieter.

 -